serverpod/serverpod_docs/docs/08-contribute.md

 :::info

-If you run the local version of the `serverpod` command line interface you will need to set the `SERVERPOD_HOME` environment variable.
+If you run the local version of the `serverpod` command line interface, you will need to set the `SERVERPOD_HOME` environment variable.
 It should point to your cloned `serverpod` repository.

 :::

 ### Editing the pubspec.yaml files
 First off, we are restrictive about which new packages we include in the Serverpod project.
-So before starting to add new dependencies you should probably get in touch with the maintainers of Serverpod to clear it.
+So before starting to add new dependencies, you should probably get in touch with the maintainers of Serverpod to clear it.

 Secondly, you shouldn't edit the `pubspec.yaml` files directly.
 Instead, make changes to the files in the `templates/` directory.
 When you've made changes, run the `update_pubspecs` command to generate the `pubspec.yaml` files.